Article 5. Preliminary Investigation and Resolution

 5.05

-The Subcommittee shall make its recommendation to the SC Committee within three (3) weeks of the first meeting of the SC Committee, or as soon as reasonably possible thereafter.
-The recommendation of the Subcommittee shall be made available only to the members of the SC Committee, until or unless such time as a full hearing is scheduled pursuant to Article 6 of this SCC.
+The recommendation to the Committee pursuant to Section 5.04 above should be made within four weeks of the meeting of the Committee at which the Subcommittee is appointed, or as soon as reasonably practicable thereafter.
+The recommendation of the Subcommittee shall be made available only to the members of the Committee, until or unless such time as a full hearing is scheduled pursuant to Article 6 of this Code.